Alfresco/alfresco-ansible-deployment/docs/generate-target-hosts.md

 ## Generate Multiple Target Hosts

-To quickly provision multiple target hosts follow the steps bellow.
+To quickly provision multiple target hosts follow the steps below.

 1. Make sure you are in the root of the cloned repository i.e. in the `alfresco-ansible-deployment` folder